Astroa7m/jetpack-compose-stairs-layout/README.md

 Stairs layout made with jetpack compose to lay items in order as stairs.

-The layout height is as tall as the rows, and the width is as wide as the sum of the rows width
+The layout height is as tall as the rows, and the width is as wide as the sum of the items width

 **You can specify the number of the rows you need (Default is 10)**